The Ringing World's online repository for Peals and Quarter Peals. Submit your performances for publication, search by ringer, conductor, tower, etc.

 The bellringers' magazine and journal.
 Thursdays just wouldn't be the same.......

-The late Roger Bailey's site, now maintained by "Atom".
+The late Roger Bailey's site, now maintained by Peter Blight.
 All sorts here - an extensive list of Association and Society links, huge ringers' email list, program downloads, links to Central Council method libraries, etc. Recommended for that elusive esoteric item, too!